denten-books/plain-text/1-device.md

 the relationship between writing and its impression on the mind.
 At the conclusion of the dialog, King Thamus objects to the technology [*ta tekhnēs*] of the written word, as he believes it will foster forgetfulness in the people who use it.
-Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_euthyphro._1999].[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription with memory, an intrinsic cognitive ability.
+Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember".[^ln1-platotr] <!--I combined the citation with the footnote; prp-->Plato thus contrasts the exterior figure of the inscription with memory, an intrinsic cognitive ability.
 The Greek *tupōn*, related to the English "type," literally means an impression.
 In this case it is also "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
 True memory and thought for them both must come from within.

 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
 He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---to stop performing, in other words, as a mere parrot would or an automaton.
 To truly understand something and to make a show of their comprehension, readers must do more than
 read: they must internalize, Plato suggests through Socrates.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
 What does type [*tupōn*] impress onto the soul?
-How does one ingest an inscription in way that leaves an appropriate trace?---these are the profound mysteries always present even in the most mundane acts of reading and writing.
+How does one ingest an inscription in a way that leaves an appropriate trace?---these are the profound mysteries always present even in the most mundane acts of reading and writing.

 ## Thought Experiment II